 - Incorporating an information management platform

 For more tips on successful supply chain management and to see where your organizations stands, check out the HIMSS Analytics Clinically Integrated Supply Outcomes Model (CISOM).
-At iPro, we provide supply chain solutions, such as Acumatica cloud ERP, which uses real-time information to control costs across the entire supply and distribution chain.
-Our order management solution, iOrder, can interface with your information systems to provide accurate, supplemental billing information to shorten the revenue cycle of your ambulatory orders.
+At iPro, our order management solution, iOrder, can interface with your information systems to provide accurate, supplemental billing information to shorten the revenue cycle of your ambulatory orders.

-If you’d like to learn more about how we can help with your ERP or order management needs, contact us today.
+If you’d like to learn more about how we can help with your order management needs, contact us today.